maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 This is not the "progress" or "regression" of goodness, but the result of systems re-condensing directional signals under different boundary conditions.

-### III.2 The "Continuity" of Goodness Does Not Equal "Eternality"
+### I.2 The "Continuity" of Goodness Does Not Equal "Eternality"

 Goodness has persisted for millennia not because its content is eternal, but because human systems have continuously operated and refreshed directional signals for millennia.
 When systems cease operations, goodness too will be submerged.

-### III.3 Explanation of Cross-Civilizational Similarities
+### I.3 Explanation of Cross-Civilizational Similarities

 One possible objection is: the content of goodness across different civilizations shares similarities (e.g., "do not kill" and "protect the vulnerable" are nearly universal).
 Does this not suggest that goodness has some transhistorical essence?

 This paper's response is: cross-civilizational similarities are not evidence of "eternal essence," but evidence that "systems under similar boundary conditions lock similar signals."
 All human systems face certain common existential challenges—the need for cooperation, conflict resolution, and the regulation of tensions between individual and collective—and the universality of these challenges sufficiently explains the convergence of certain directional signals.
 But this is functional convergence, not ontological identity.

-### III.4 Conclusion of This Section
+### I.4 Conclusion of This Section

 Goodness is not definable fixed content.
 It is a directional signal locked by the system during operations, pointing toward the system's own maintenance.
 Its content shifts with boundary conditions, and its validity ceases with the termination of operations.

 ---

-## IV.
-The Undefinability of Virtue: Behavior Patterns Marked by Systems
+## II.
+An Operational Description of Virtue: Behavior Patterns Marked by Systems

 Virtue is not a fixed attribute attached to individuals.
 It is a pattern of behavior identified by the system under specific boundary conditions as "conducive to overall operations."
 The same behavior may be marked as virtue or not across different systems—because the system judges not the behavior itself, but the degree to which the behavior aligns with the directional signal.

-### IV.1 The Content of Virtue Shifts with System Boundary Conditions
+### II.1 The Content of Virtue Shifts with System Boundary Conditions

 - In tribal eras, "courage" pointed to hunting and combat, protecting the tribe.
 Within the same system, "obedience" might also be marked as virtue (following elders), because the system needs to maintain the effectiveness of collective decision-making.
 - In the Axial Age, "humility" was locked as virtue (Confucius, Jesus, Buddha), because systems needed to restrain individual expansion to maintain social structure.
 - In the modern era, "critical thinking" is locked as virtue, because systems need signal feedback from individual operational nodes to maintain overall operational flexibility.

-### IV.2 Virtue Is Not an Inner Quality, but a System-Identified Signal
+### II.2 Virtue Is Not an Inner Quality, but a System-Identified Signal

 Virtue is not a "fixed quality of the soul," but a pattern of behavior marked by the system within operational windows as "aligned with the directional signal."
 When the directional signal changes, the behaviors marked as virtue also change.

-### IV.3 Conclusion of This Section
+### II.3 Conclusion of This Section

 Virtue is not definable fixed quality.
 It is a pattern of behavior marked by the system during operations as "aligned with the directional signal."
 Its content shifts with boundary conditions, and its validity ceases with the failure of the directional signal.

 ---

-## V. The Undefinability of Justice: The Sense of Order from Signal Alignment
+## III.
+An Operational Description of Justice: The Sense of Order from Signal Alignment

 Justice is not a calculable state of balance.
 It is the sense of order that emerges when the operational nodes within a system are aligned in their signals.
 When the directional signal is effectively refreshed and all nodes are aligned, justice is perceived.
 When the directional signal fails and nodes each lock onto local signals, injustice is perceived.

-### V.1 Justice Is Not Achieved, but a Byproduct of Signal Alignment
+### III.1 Justice Is Not Achieved, but a Byproduct of Signal Alignment

 Justice is not a state the system "attains," but the signal-aligned order that emerges when the directional signal is effectively refreshed.
 It is not an independently definable object, but an epiphenomenon of the system's operational state.

-### V.2 Six Historical Counterexamples
+### III.2 Six Historical Counterexamples

 The counterexamples in this section aim to demonstrate that when a directional signal is locked onto specific content, "justice" is likewise distorted into operational directives aligned with that directional signal, rather than being "discovered" as universal principles.